-So, forgive your parents for the short-comings and short-sidedness.
+So, forgiveness of your parents for the short-comings and short-sidedness is important.
 Deep down, they don’t mean it.
 They REALLY are doing the best they can in that moment.

 Reason 2: They Beat Themselves Up Enough… You Don’t Need to Keep Doing It!

 If you are a parent, then you now KNOW what it’s like for your parents!
 Parenting is not easy.
 You do ten things right and ten things wrong all day long!
 You take each day as it comes.
 We all have moments when we’ve snapped.
 For whatever the reason… exhaustion, stress, pressure, frustration… it happens to all of us.
 Take a minute to recall a time or two when this has happened to you as a parent.
 Didn’t you beat yourself up mercilessly?
 Well, our parents are the same way!